Water charges for businesses

 A domestic allowance is available where the water supply is used jointly for domestic and commercial use.
 The domestic allowance can vary between local authorities.

 Businesses in group water schemes

-Commercial premises (like farms or other rural businesses) that are members of group water schemes have to pay for the water they use in the running of their businesses.
+Commercial premises (like farms or other rural businesses) that are members of group water schemes have to pay for the water they use for running their businesses.
 They get a standard domestic allowance to cover their domestic water usage.
 In most cases, this usage is monitored by a water meter.
 The standard domestic allowance is deducted from the total usage to determine how much water was used by the business.

 If the business owner is in a public group water scheme, the local authority will charge the business according to their usage at the set commercial rate.
 If the business owner is in a private group water scheme, the group may charge them according to their usage.
 Alternatively they can agree a fixed rate with other group members.